Small living room with dining area layout

 Layout 7 – Floating Dining Zone Near Window

-Why this layout works
+Why this works

-• The space looks visually larger and more open
+• The room looks more open overall

 Best setup tips